 "On the other hand, you, my friend, smell absolutely atrocious," Sakura commented as they climbed the stairs together.

 "You're no flower yourself.
 I suppose it would be most polite to wash up before greeting guests.
 But it would also be rude not to greet them quickly," he thought out loud.

 "Ah, and there is young Prince Sasuke now with the Princess," one of the Uchiha nobles said as they rounded the corner.
 Sakura swallowed hard when she recognized the bright gold glow of Naruto's hair.
-She could feel Sasuke carefully measuring her expression so she let the cold yet neutral veneer of professionalism slip into place.
+She could feel Sasuke carefully measuring her expression so she let the cool veneer of slip into place.
 Back straightening and chest forward, she strode up to them.

 "Your Highness, this is Prince Sasuke Uchiha of the Mountain Kingdom.
-Prince Sasuke, this is Prince Naruto of the Forest Kingdom," the noble announced rather grandly.
+Your Royal Highness, this is Prince Naruto Namikaze of the Forest Kingdom," the noble announced rather grandly.

 "Yes, of course.
 My mistake, General," he blurted out.
 But Sakura wasn't paying attention to him.
 Head tilting back, she turned to face Naruto.

 "Sakura, you got here so much faster than we did.
 I'm glad you arrived safely," Naruto greeted her with a warm smile.
-But when he extended his arms for a hug, Sakura lowered herself to her right knee with her fist over her heart.
+But when he extended his arms for a hug, Sakura only dipped her head with her fist over her heart.

 "I'm sure Prince Naruto and his party are tired after their travels.
-Please escort them to their rooms and we can all get to know one another better over supper," Sasuke said to one of the waiting nobles.
+Please escort them to their rooms to rest.
+We can all get to know one another better over supper," Sasuke said to one of the waiting nobles.
 They bowed in response.
 Sasuke then glanced at Sakura who raised her eyebrows in response.

 "And you, my friend, I will see you for supper as well.
 I should wash the stink of horse off me," added Sasuke.
 Sakura cracked a wry smile.